Applied Part 3. Project Constitution: First Rules Referendum

 activation_time: "2026-05-17T12:00:00Z"

-- local script checks
+- a local script checks

-- executor gets the right to act.
+- the executor gets the right to act.

 Interview via Qwen Code